dmccrearytg/copilot-metadata/docs/generating-personas.md

 question = """

-We have created a new web application product called $AppName
+We have created a new web application product called {APP_NAME}

-$AppDescription
+{APPLICATION DESCRIPTION}

 For this application, create a list of the top personas that would use this application.
 Do not list any personas that deal with application performance or security.